Trusted by 100,000+ organizations globally

 Choosing condo security camera systems, multi-family residential security camera solutions, or the right security cameras for an apartment building can be tricky, with various different types of models available.
 It can be helpful to think about the use case for apartment building security cameras when selecting them.

 Dome or fisheye cameras for apartment buildings provide wide viewing angles, ensuring security operatives can keep an eye on a bigger area of a complex, such as in a lobby or parking garage.
-Discreet cameras such as dome cameras can be helpful for monitoring apartment building security without feeling intrusive.
+Discreet cameras such as indoor and outdoor dome cameras can be helpful for monitoring apartment building security without feeling intrusive.

 But to discourage theft, a bullet camera is more noticeable, acting as a deterrent for thieves.
 Bear in mind that the more noticeable a camera is, the more likely it is to be covered, damaged, or removed before theft or other crimes take place.
 Security cameras for apartment complex installations should be tamper resistant to ensure footage isn’t interrupted when you need it most.
 Cloud-based devices leverage cloud storage for security cameras, hosting live and past camera footage on a third party server, ensuring that the footage isn’t destroyed even if the physical camera is.